GenomicsAotearoa/cancer-seq-pipeline/Readme.md

 Location of hg19 genome is currently hardcoded in another projects directory, i.e. the TestData directory.
 Not a problem, just something to be aware of/not the best form.

-Varscan step is not currently operational.
-Needs a local version of varscan, which I've probably been told the location of but can't currently find/recall.

-Currently running only serially.
-Not a problem for the otago box.

 Need a place to centrally locate filter parameters. i.e. there should be a file where it can be checked easily, currently filter levels are buried in R code of filePair.R and generateReport.R

 `filePairs.R` and `filePairsSomatic.R` really need to be condensed to a single step.
 The only difference between them is a flag stating somatic/germline and some filter settings.
 Also results in the VCF file's being read in twice, which is inelegant.